Coding for Reimbursement Frequently Asked Questions: Speech-Language Pathology

-A list of CPT codes with descriptors and associated fees for speech-language pathology and audiology can be found in the Medicare Fee Schedule or the Model Superbill for Speech-Language Pathology Practice [PDF].
-Go to the American Medical Association's (AMA) Web site to order the official CPT Manual.
+A list of CPT codes with descriptors and associated fees for speech-language pathology and audiology can be found in the Medicare Fee Schedule or the Model Superbill for Speech-Language Pathology Practice [DOC].
+Go to the American Medical Association's (AMA) website to order the official CPT Manual.

 What is a "superbill?"

 A superbill is a time efficient form to document services, fees, codes, and other information required by health plans.
-Models are available for download by clicking Superbill for Speech-Language Pathology Practice [PDF].
+Models are available for download by selecting Superbill for Speech-Language Pathology Practice [DOC].

 What is a CMS 1500 form?